if-1.7.0

 {

-cmd(command='"echo Using the if plugin."');
+cmd(command = "echo Using the if plugin.");

 }

-print(a='"myVar is equal or greater then 0."');
+print(message = "myVar is equal or greater than 0.");

 }